markusgoller/static_blog/webroot/content/PIRailSlider.md

 og_image:images/IMG_20200705_163233_edited_1.jpg
 Tags: Raspberry Pi, Python, Time Lapse

-** One project I did and currently do is the following.**
+# One project I did and currently do is the following.
+Here you can see the whole construction at a glance.
 ![Photo]({attach}images/IMG_20200712_115919_compressed.jpg)
-#### Here you can see the whole construction at a glance.

 Well, what's all this.
-As you can see, here is a Rasperry Pi mounted on a metal sled.
+As you can see, here is a Rasperry Pi (Pi) mounted on a metal sled.
 Basically the camera is pulled along the sled with the help of a motor.
 I was inspired by the projects of this page [www.DavidHunt.ie](http://www.davidhunt.ie/).

 ## Construction